 7. Litter tray

 We used to have a litter tray in Hynee’s cage but it took up too much space and we wanted him to have more space to move around.
 He also didn’t use it exclusively for his poop and would still do poop in the cage.
 More so when he was on his running wheel and poop would go flying out.

 Hedgehogs need heat to keep them warm, a place to hide and sleep, bedding that’s warm and easy to clean, toys to play with and exercise equipment to keep them healthy and limit their chances of going obese.

 Any choice of essential cage items must be suitable for the cage and not pose any risks to a pygmy hedgehog, as poor choices can lead to fire risks as well as health issues for pygmy hedgehogs.

-Does African Pygmy Hedgehogs need heat?
-African Pygmy hedgehogs need heat as they originate from warmer climates and when kept as pets they have not evolved to deal with the colder temperatures experienced in many western countries.
+Does hedgehogs need heat?
+Hedgehogs need heat as they originate from warmer climates and when kept as pets they have not evolved to deal with the colder temperatures experienced in many western countries.
 Using a heat lamp or heat mat is essential in keeping pygmy hedgehogs warm.

-Can African Pygmy Hedgehogs get too hot?
-African Pygmy hedgehogs can get too hot and this is called aestivation where they lie on their belly with their legs out (splatting).
+Can hedgehogs get too hot?
+Hedgehogs can get too hot and this is called aestivation where they lie on their belly with their legs out (splatting).
 This is a bit like heat stroke in humans and they need to cool down.
 Vivarium’s without good ventilation can make the inside of the cage too hot in warmer months, almost like a greenhouse effect.